HunterBelanger/papillon-ndl/docs/usage/cpp.rst

   // Sample an angle-energy pair for prompt fission induced at 1.2 eV. pndl::AngleEnergyPacket prmpt = U235.fission().prompt_spectrum().sample_angle_energy(1.2E-6, rng);

-Information for a delayed neutron group is also available in a DelayedGroup class:
+Information for a delayed neutron family is also available in a DelayedFamily class:

 .. code-block:: c++

-  size_t delayed_grps = U235.fission().n_delayed_groups();
+  size_t delayed_fms = U235.fission().n_delayed_families();

-  // Delayed groups are indexed starting from 0 const pndl::DelayedGroup& dg1 = U235.fission().delayed_group(1);
+  // Delayed families are indexed starting from 0 const pndl::DelayedFamily& df1 = U235.fission().delayed_family(1);

-  // The decay constant for the group is given in units of
+  // The decay constant for the family is given in units of
   // inverse seconds.
-  double decay_const = dg1.decay_constant();
+  double decay_const = df1.decay_constant();

-  // The probability of a fission neutron being in the given group is a
+  // The probability of a fission neutron being in the given family is a
-  // function of the incident energy double prob_dg1 = dg1.probability()(3.);
+  // function of the incident energy double prob_df1 = df1.probability()(3.);

-It is always assumed that the neutrons born from a delayed group have an isotropic angular distribution.
-As such, we only sample the energy from the delayed group
+It is always assumed that the neutrons born from a delayed family have an isotropic angular distribution.
+As such, we only sample the energy from the delayed family.

 .. code-block:: c++